EBZebra/docs/edge/source/guide/configreference.md

 	<BatteryRefresh value="1000"/>

 ### HourglassEnabled
-By default an Hourglass will be displayed whilst navigating between pages, this setting can be used to disable that behavior.
+Controls whether the Hourglass icon will be displayed while navigating between pages (enabled by default).

 **Possible Values**

 * 0 - Disabled
-* 1 - Enabled
+* **1 - Enabled**

 #### Example
 	:::xml
 	<HourglassEnabled value="1"/>

 ### HourglassLeft
-By default an Hourglass will be displayed whilst navigating between pages, this setting can be used to adjust its horizontal position.
-If not specified the hourglass will appear at the horizontal center of the screen.
+Controls the horizontal position of the Hourglass icon, which is displayed by default while navigating between pages.
+If not specified, the Hourglass will appear at the center of the screen.

 **Possible Values**